paldepind/flyd/README.md

 Functional reactive programming is a powerful programming paradigm for expressing values that change over time.
-But existing libraries for JavaScript are huge, complex and have a high learning curve.
+But existing libraries for JavaScript are huge, complex, have a high learning curve and aren't functional enough.

-Flyd is different.
-It is simple, expressive and powerful.
-It is fast to learn and easy to use.
+Flyd is simple and expressive.
+It is fast to learn and powerful to use.
 It has a minimal core on top of which new abstractions can be built modularly.

 ## Features

-* Combineable observable streams with automatic dependency resolution as the core building block.
+* __Simple and powerful__.
+Less is more.
+Flyd has combineable observable streams with automatic dependency resolution as the basic building block.
+This minimal core is less than 200 SLOC and new FRP abstractions can easily be built on top of it.
-* Actually functional.
-No methods – curried functions with arguments in the right order.
-This adds power and extensibility.
+* __More functional__.
+Flyd is more functional and less object oriented.
+Instead of methods it gives you curried functions with arguments in the right ordere.
+This increases the expressive power and the extensibility of the library.
-* Simple and lightweight.
-Less than 200 SLOC.
 * Supports the transducer protocol.
 You can for instance transduce streams with ([transducers.js](https://github.com/jlongster/transducers.js).
 * Complies to the [fantasy land](https://github.com/fantasyland/fantasy-land)